survivejs/webpack-book/manuscript/packages/01_consuming.md

 },
 ```

+T> [script-loader](https://www.npmjs.com/package/script-loader) allows you to execute scripts in a global context.
+You may have to do this if the scripts you are using rely on a global registration setup.

 ## Removing Unused Modules

 Even though packages might work well out of the box, they might bring too much code to your project by default.
 [Moment.js](https://www.npmjs.com/package/moment) is a popular example.
 It brings locale data to your project by default.
 The easiest way to disable that behavior is to use `IgnorePlugin` to ignore locales like this: